akeneo/onboarder-helpcenter/content/md/retailer-onboarder/first-steps/synchronization.md

 When you assign a product to a supplier, all the assets linked to this product will be sent.
 The supplier has 2 choices: he can either choose assets among the asset family linked to the asset collection, thanks to the asset picker, or upload new media files directly in the product asset collection attribute.

 :::warning
-All the asset attributes are not synchronized to the suppliers. *Only* media files and asset code of the assets in the asset collection are synchronized with the Onboarder.
+All the asset attributes are not synchronized with the suppliers.
+The Onboarder *only*  synchronizes the media files and the asset code of the assets in the asset collection.
 :::